ylz15/Controls_Technical_Interview_Jingfen_Wang/README.md

 Debugging_Challenge folder, or both.
 Look at the readme files in the applicable folder for more detailed instructions on what to do for each part of the process.

-NOTE:
+NOTE ABOUT TOOLS YOU WILL NEED:
-If you're running on a Windows machine, you will need to install mingw (to get access to the gcc compiler).
+You will need to install git (for access to the git bash terminal and so you can clone the repo) as well as a GCC compiler.

+Git install instructions for all machines - https://git-scm.com/downloads

-Follow the minGW install instructions in the following link (ignore the cmake instructions):
+GCC install instructions for Windows - just install mingw using this link (ignore the cmake instructions):

 https://wiki.dephy.com/wiki/flexsea/doku.php?id=installbuildtoolswindows&s[]=mingw

-If you're running on a Linux/Ubuntu 22.04 machine, you will need to install gcc by running the following in your command terminal:
+GCC install instructions for Linux/Ubuntu 22.04 - run the following in your command terminal:

 ```bash
 sudo apt-get install -y git gcc build-essential
 ```

-If you're running on a MacOS, you will need to install gcc by running the following in your command terminal:
+GCC install instructions for MacOS - run the following in your command terminal:

 ```
 brew install gcc